wireapp/brand/Tone of Voice.md

 **NOTE:** This terminology was changed in December 2015, one year after launch.

 People can “log out” of the application and reset their password by selecting options from the … menu in their “Profile”.
-However, any other maintenance activities will usually take place in the interface itself, as and when the user needs it.

 ### Calls to action
 We never ask people to **click here**.
 Instead we link the key nouns or verbs in the call to action.